Doubly infinite residual neural networks: a diffusion process approach: Discussion

-To overcome the present limitations one could narrow the fundamental gap between theory and practice by considering more realistic residual blocks consisting of multiple layers.
-Such deep residual blocks could be approached either via fractional Brownian motions \citep{biagini2008stochastic} or via re-scaled Brownian motions.
-Moreover, such extension would allow to consider neural networks which are infinitely wide only in the residual blocks internal dimension.
 The fields of diffusion processes and SDEs are mature and rich fields \citep{oksendal2003stochastic,karatzas1999brownian,revuz1999continuous,kloeden1992numerical,stroock2006multidimensional}, with a vast range of theoretical results and simulation methods.
 We envision that examining neural networks properties from the point of view of SDEs will bring further insights.
+Our study suggests two main research directions of future work.
+Firstly, to overcome modeling limitations one could narrow the gap between theory and practice by considering more realistic residual blocks consisting of multiple layers.
+This may be approached either via fractional Brownian motions \citep{biagini2008stochastic} or via re-scaled Brownian motions; such an extension would allow to consider neural networks which are infinitely wide only in the residual blocks internal dimension.
+Secondly, a mathematically rigorous treatment of of doubly infinite setting of \cref{sec:doubly_infinite} could be developed.
+This, as a main difficulty, involves to work with infinite-dimensional stochastic processes \citep{prato2014stochastic}.
+Indeed, the standard approach to establish large-width limits consists in postulating both the limiting and the converging processes on the same infinite space, while limiting the connectivity of the converging processes \citep{matthews2018gaussian}.
+This approach allows to establish convergence on a space of fixed (infinite) dimension.
+While the standard theory of diffusion limits is well established \citep{stroock2006multidimensional}, it covers only the case of diffusion processes of finite-dimensions.

 \begin{appendices} \crefalias{section}{appsec}